Johns Hopkins Center for American Indian Health Scholarship

 Financial support to attend a training institute at Johns Hopkins Center for American Indian Health.
 The scholarship covers travel to and from Baltimore, hotel accommodation in a room shared with another student, course materials including books, and full academic credit tuition for one 5-day course.

 A link to the online application is available on the program website.

-Applications for the July 2018 Summer Institute scholarship are due May 1, 2018.
+Applications for the January 2019 Winter Institute scholarship are due November 1, 2018.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.